 Most tournament chess players are familiar with the traditional method of scoring a chess tournament.
 However, there have been many alternative systems attempted over the years, ranging from small and simple changes to complete overhauls of the current scoring system.
 Here are a few of the more notable scoring systems used in chess history.

 In most chess tournaments held since the middle of the 19th century, there has been a very simple scoring system used.
 Players who scored a win in a game were awarded a point, while those scoring draws were given a half-point.
 Losing a game, as you might expect, was worth zero points.

 There were, and continue to be, many good reasons why this system became the standard in tournament play.
 First, there’s a certain logic to the “zero-sum” nature of the scoring.
 Every game is worth exactly one point, and (barring unusual circumstances such as double forfeits) the players will also find a way to split that point amongst them.
 It’s very simple for fans to keep track of, and while a score can’t always tell you at a glance how many games a player has won or lost, it can at least tell you if the player has more wins or losses.
 For instance, a player with a 4/7 score can also have their score expressed as 4-3, or +1, which tells us that they won one more game than they lost during the tournament.

-Another argument in favor of this scoring system in modern chess is that the ratings system is based on the idea that a draw is half as valuable as a win.
+Another argument in favor of this scoring system in modern chess is that the rating system is based on the idea that a draw is half as valuable as a win.
 If scoring systems are changed to incentivize wins over draws, players may play in ways that are successful in tournaments, but which hurt them in the ratings, making those ratings less accurate.

 Recently, some tournaments have moved to a 3-1-0 scoring format.
 This format has also been called Football Scoring, thanks to the fact that it has widely been adopted in soccer leagues around the world.